• Home

 FLAC, M4A, OGG and Other Files

 Other audio formats may also be usable depending on the upload options available on the website.
-Lossless files are generally stronger source material than small compressed copies.
-If a format is not accepted, convert the file to a supported type before using the 432 Hz converter.
+Lossless files such as FLAC are usually stronger source material than small compressed copies.
+If a format is not accepted, convert the file to a supported type first, then use this 432 Hz converter for the tuning-reference change.

 What the 432 Hz Converter Does Not Do